stephenslab/dsc-log-fold-change/README.md

 List methods we might want to use...

+# Installation

+We manage package installation using conda.
+Aftering installing conda, you have two options for installing the dependencies:

+1. Create a new environment with `conda-env`:
+    ```
+    conda env create --file environment.yaml
+    source activate dsc-log-fold-change
+    ```
+1. Directory install with `conda install`:
+    ```
+    conda config --add channels jdblischak
+    conda config --add channels defaults
+    conda config --add channels bioconda
+    conda config --add channels conda-forge
+    conda install --file requirements/conda-forge \
+                  --file requirements/bioconda \
+                  --file requirements/jdblischak
+    ```

+The advantage of the first option is convenience.
+It creates an environment and installs packages from specific channels, all in one step.
+The advantage of the second step is that it is faster and more robust.

+If you need to add a new package for the benchmark, please add it to both `environment.yaml` and to one of the files in `requirements/`.

 # Run DSC

 The main DSC file is `benchmarks.dsc`.
 To see what is available: